davidmytton/home/content/sustainable-computing.md

 - **[24/7 by
   2030](https://www.gstatic.com/gumdrop/sustainability/247-carbon-free-energy.pdf),
-  Google (2020)** This describes the challenges with procuring 100% renewable energy and why 100% doesn't actually mean 100%.
+  Google (2020)** This describes the challenges with procuring 100% carbon free energy and why 100% doesn't actually mean 100%.
 It shows how this relates to data centers and the path towards achieving it.
 Google is leading the industry in this regard, but [there are challenges for the energy